Xinjiang conflict

-The Xinjiang conflict (新疆冲突 (xīnjiāng chōngtú)), also known as the East Turkistan conflict, Uyghur–Chinese conflict or Sino-East Turkistan conflict (as argued by the East Turkistan Government-in-Exile), is an ongoing ethnic geopolitical conflict in what is now China's far-northwest autonomous region of Xinjiang also known as East Turkistan.
+The Xinjiang conflict (新疆冲突 (xīnjiāng chōngtú)), also known as the East Turkestan conflict, Uyghur–Chinese conflict or Sino–East Turkestan conflict (as argued by the East Turkistan Government-in-Exile), is an ethnic geopolitical conflict in what is now China's far-northwest autonomous region of Xinjiang, also known as East Turkestan.
 It is centred around the Uyghurs, a Turkic ethnic group who constitute a plurality (or 'relative majority') of the region's population.

+In the 1930s, armed conflicts known as the Xinjiang Wars broke out during the Warlord Era of the Republic of China and the Chinese Civil War, beginning with the Kumul Rebellion which saw the establishment of the First East Turkestan Republic in 1933 as well as its destruction in 1934.
+The Second East Turkestan Republic was later founded in 1944 with the support of the Soviet Union in the wake of the Ili Rebellion.
+Many of the Turkic peoples in Ili had close ties with the Russian Empire and the Soviet Union.
+As a result, many Turkic rebels fled to the Soviet Union and obtained Soviet assistance to create the Sinkiang Turkic People's Liberation Committee (STPNLC) in 1943 against Kuomintang rule during the Ili Rebellion.
+Since the incorporation of the region into the People's Republic of China, there have been armed conflicts between the Chinese government and separatist groups, the latter receiving support from the Soviet Union during the Sino-Soviet split during the 1960s.

-Since the incorporation of the region into the People's Republic of China, factors such as the mass state-sponsored migration of Han Chinese from the 1950s to the 1970s, government policies promoting Chinese cultural unity and punishing certain expressions of Uyghur identity, and harsh responses to separatism have contributed to tension between the Uyghurs, and state police and Han Chinese.
-This has taken the form of both terrorist attacks and wider public unrest such as the Baren Township conflict, 1997 Ürümqi bus bombings, protests in Ghuljia, June 2009 Shaoguan Incident and the resulting July 2009 Ürümqi riots, 2011 Hotan attack, April 2014 Ürümqi attack, May 2014 Ürümqi attack, 2014 Kunming attack as well as the 2015 Aksu colliery attack.
-Uyghur organizations such as the World Uyghur Congress denounce totalitarianism, religious intolerance, and terrorism as an instrument of policy.
+Insurgency and hostilities increased following the Barin uprising and continued throughout the 1990s, marked by events such as the 1997 Ürümqi bus bombings and the Ghulja incident, and factors such as the mass state-sponsored migration of Han Chinese from the 1950s to the 1970s and harsh responses to separatism have contributed to regional tensions.
+The conflict saw a resurgence since the 2000s in the form of terror attacks and other events including the June 2009 Shaoguan Incident and the resulting July 2009 Ürümqi riots, the 2011 Hotan attack, April 2014 Ürümqi attack, May 2014 Ürümqi attack, 2014 Kunming attack as well as the 2015 Aksu colliery attack.

-In recent years, the Chinese Communist Party under Xi Jinping Administration's policy has been marked by mass surveillance and the incarceration without trial of over one million Uyghurs and other Muslim minority ethnic groups in internment camps.
-Numerous reports have stated that many of these minorities have been used for prison labour in a seeming return to the "re-education through labour" program, which was supposedly abolished in 2013.
-International observers have labelled the forced Sinicization campaign to be an instance of crimes against humanity, cultural genocide, as well as physical genocide.
+In 2014, the Chinese government launched the Strike Hard Campaign Against Violent Terrorism in Xinjiang.
+In recent years, the Chinese Communist Party (CCP) under CCP general secretary Xi Jinping's policy has been marked by much harsher policies, including mass surveillance and the alleged incarceration without trial of over one million Uyghurs and other Muslim minority ethnic groups in internment camps.
+Numerous reports have stated that many of these minorities have been used for prison labour.
+Western observers have labelled the campaign to be an instance of crimes against humanity and cultural genocide.